 The minutes of the Joondalup Festival Committee meeting held on 15 March 2000 are included as Attachment 1.

-That Council NOTES the minutes of the Joondalup Festival Committee held on 15 March 2000 forming Attachment 1 to Report CJ076-04/00.
+MOVED Cr Kadak, SECONDED Cr Mackintosh that Council NOTES the Minutes of the Joondalup Festival Committee held on 15 March 2000 forming Attachment 1 to Report CJ076-04/00.